-Publish 3D local scenes to ArcGIS Online and Portal for ArcGIS
+Publish 3D local scenes to ArcGIS Online and ArcGIS Enterprise

 Web scenes can now be shared from a local view using a projected coordinate system.
 This is useful for projected datasets and when you have existing basemaps in the same projected coordinate system.
 The local web scene can be viewed in both ArcGIS Pro and the scene viewer.